-LOGAN — A 29-year-old Hyde Park man has confessed to restraining a woman and choking her during a domestic dispute.
+LOGAN — A 29-year-old Hyde Park man will be released from jail after spending 9-months behind bars, for restraining a woman and choking her during a domestic dispute.
 Caden R. Peterson has been incarcerated since being arrested last September.

-Peterson participated in a virtual hearing in 1st District Court Monday morning, appearing by web conference from jail.
-He accepted a plea deal, pleading guilty to one count of attempted kidnapping, amended to a third-degree felony.
-He also pleaded “no contest” to the remaining charges of aggravated assault, a second-degree felony; and, domestic violence in the presence of a child, a third-degree felony.
+Peterson was sentenced during a virtual hearing in 1st District Court Monday morning, appearing by web conference from jail.
+He previously accepted a plea deal, pleading guilty to one count of attempted kidnapping, amended to a third-degree felony.
+He also pleaded “no contest” to charges of aggravated assault, a second-degree felony; and, domestic violence in the presence of a child, a third-degree felony.

-North Park police were called to a Hyde Park home on report of a domestic dispute Sept.
+North Park police were called to a domestic dispute at a Hyde Park home Sept.
 17. The victim told officers how Peterson placed a zip tie over her neck and tightened it to the point that she lost consciousness momentarily.
 He then grabbed her by the hair and dragged her into another room, where he zip tied her wrists to a piece of furniture and began punching her body and face.